Prepare for Your

 - You will be advised not to eat or drink 2-4 hours before the exam, depending on the body area being scanned

-- The contrast medium may be given either orally or injected through an IV into your arm or hand
+- The contrast medium may be given either orally or injected through an IV into your arm

 - After the contrast medium is given, you may notice a metallic taste in your mouth that will last a few minutes